tanyaphung/PAR_nonPAR_Diversity_Canines/README.md

 >./intersect_callableRegions_6Wolves.sh

+#### Obtain callable sites that are neutral for each species

+>./intersect_callableRegionsWithinSpecies_neutralRegions.sh

 #### Obtain variant sites for each species

 * Use VCFtools to subset 13 dog individuals and 6 wolf individuals from the filtered VCF

 ./obtain_GT_for_13dogs_from_VCF.sh /path/to/input/directory /path/to/output/directory

+#### Compute pairwise diversity

+* All scripts associated with computing pairwise diversity can be found in computePi

+* The main function is compute_pairwiseDiversity.py.
+For usage:

+>python compute_pairwiseDiversity.py -h
+usage: compute_pairwiseDiversity.py [-h] --windows_bed WINDOWS_BED
+                                    --targets_bed TARGETS_BED --variants
+                                    VARIANTS --numAllele NUMALLELE --outfile
+                                    OUTFILE

+This script computes pairwise diversity.

+optional arguments:
+  -h, --help            show this help message and exit --windows_bed WINDOWS_BED
+                        REQUIRED.
+BED file for Xkb window.
+  --targets_bed TARGETS_BED
+                        REQUIRED.
+BED file specifying the regions to be partitioned into Xkb window.
+For example, give the path for the bed file where regions represent neutral region
+  --variants VARIANTS   REQUIRED.
+Variant file.
+The format should be CHROM POS
+                        ind1 ind2 etc. Should be tab delimit.
+Because of VCF format, it is 1-based --numAllele NUMALLELE
+                        REQUIRED.
+Indicate the number of alleles, which is equal to the number of individuals in your sample times 2.
+  --outfile OUTFILE     REQUIRED.
+Name of output file.